-Why can’t people live without, “How to manage your online reputation?”
+Question: Why can’t people live without, “How to manage your online reputation?”

 Morgan’s Answer: This eBook is filled with useful, straight forward information anyone can read within 30 minutes, max.
 It’s short but will benefit any business if the information is followed.
 Since we are all busy people, I write without the fluff so a small business owner can begin implementing it right away.